-Encountering a pair of breathtaking wall sconces in a hallway, such as the salvaged angel sculptures pictured above, can lift the beholder's spirits.
-Set up so they form a focal point, celestial sculptures such as these naturally come into their own around the holidays.
+Encountering a pair of breathtaking wall sconces in a hallway, such as the 18th-century wall applique display brackets pictured above, can lift the beholder's spirits.
+Set up, so they form a focal point, celestial sculptures such as these naturally come into their own around the holidays.

-A 1940s red tole chandelier, need I say more?
+A large 1940s French chandelier, need I say more?

-Quintessential French décor, such as a classic olive pot, lend themselves gracefully to the esprit de noël.
+Quintessential French décor, such classic olive pots, lend themselves gracefully to the esprit de noël.

 7. Creative decorating: Festive fun with preserving jars

 Demijohns resemble Christmas baubles in shape and are really easy to work with to transform into Christmas décor.